student@ubuntu:~$

 }

-Using argv[0] in the usage message shows the actual program name the user typed.
+Using argv[0] in the usage message shows the program name as the user typed it.
+Writing to stderr keeps usage messages out of pipelines that consume stdout.

 Command-line arguments are always strings.
-To use them as numbers:
+To use one as a number:

 #include <stdlib.h>